 Our success and ability to compete effectively are substantially dependent upon our internally developed and acquired technology and data resources, which we protect through a combination of copyright, trade secret, and patent and trademark law.
-To date, we acquired U.S. Patent Number 6,822,663 titled "Transform Rule Generator for Web-Based Markup Languages" through our Voice Services transaction.
-We also own U.S. Patent Number 7,668,950B2 titled "Automatically Updating Performance-Based Online Advertising System and Method," nonprovisional U.S. Patent Application Number 11/868,398 titled "System and Method for Classifying Search Queries," nonprovisional U.S. Patent Application Number 11/985,188 titled "Method and System for Tracking Telephone Calls," nonprovisional U.S. Patent Application Number 12/512,821 titled "Facility for Reconciliation of Business Records Using Genetic Algorithms" and provisional U.S. Patent Application Number 61/220,173 titled "Interface for Local-Based Information Browsing and Retrieving."
+To date, we acquired U.S. Patent Number 6.822,663 titled "Transform Rule Generator for Web-Based Markup Languages" through our Voice Services transaction.
+We also own U.S. Patent Number 7,668,950 titled "Automatically Updating Performance-Based Online Advertising System and Method," non-provisional U.S. Patent Application Number 11/868,398 titled "System and Method for Classifying Search Queries," non-provisional U.S. Patent Application Number 11/985,188 titled "Method and System for Tracking Telephone Calls," non-provisional U.S. Patent Application Number 12/512,821 titled "Facility for Reconciliation of Business Records Using Genetic Algorithms," non-provisional U.S. Patent Application Number 12/829,372 titled "System and Method to Direct Telephone Calls to Advertisers," non-provisional U.S. Patent Application Number 12/829,373 titled "System and Method for Calling Advertised Telephone Numbers on a Computing Device," non-provisional U.S. Patent Application Number 12/829,375 titled "System and Method to Analyze Calls to Advertised Telephone Numbers", and non-provisional U.S Patent Application Number 12/844,488 titled "Systems and Methods for Blocking Telephone Calls."
 In the future, additional patents may be filed with respect to internally developed or acquired technologies.
 Our industry is highly competitive and many individuals and companies have sought to patent processes in the industry.
 We may decide not to protect certain intellectual properties or business methods which may later turn out to be significant to us.
 In addition, the patent process takes several years and involves considerable expense.
 Further, patent applications and patent positions in our industry are highly uncertain and involve complex legal and factual questions due in part to the number of competing technologies.
 As a result, we may not be able to successfully prosecute these patents, in whole or in part, or any additional patent filings that we may make in the future.
 We also depend on our trademarks, trade names and domain names.
 We may not be able to adequately protect our technology and data resources.
 In addition, intellectual property laws vary from country to country, and it may be more difficult to protect our intellectual property in some foreign jurisdictions in which we may plan to enter.
 If we fail to obtain and maintain patent or other intellectual property protection for our technology, our competitors could market competing products and services utilizing our technology.